 Good working & family dogs need a pleasant and strong character and a well balanced temperament.
 As a breeder I do my utmost to create circumstances in the nurture periode for the puppies to develop good balance of excitement & relaxation skills, so important for their future life as (working) dogs.

-I also feel compelled to breed with the lowest inbreed rate as possible in order to maintain a healthy breed.
-The flatcoated retriever has the second lowest gene pool of all dog breeds – a fact to be concerned about in terms of health and preservation of the breed.
+I also feel compelled to breed with the lowest inbreed rate as possible in order to maintain a healthy breed – looking beyond my own interest in the short term.
+The flatcoated retriever has the second lowest gene pool of all dog breeds – a fact to be concerned about in terms of health and long term preservation of the breed.

 I only breed liver and black colored dogs, meaning we dna test on beforehand.
 I breed only when I intend to keep a puppy myself or in order to maintain breeding material for the future.